 This Staff Development update will be accompanied by a brief power point and oral presentation which deals with the first Human Resources certification for administrators session, held on Tuesday, October 25, 2011 and featured labour lawyer Steve Wilson,.

 The Report on Staff Development: Professional Development Opportunities is presented for information.

-Prepared By: Frank Iannantuono, Superintendent of Education Khayyam Syne, Administrator of Staff Development
+Prepared By: Frank Iannantuono, Superintendent of Education

-- Presented By: Frank Iannantuono, Superintendent of Education Khayyam Syne, Administrator of Staff Development - Approved By: John Crocco, Director of Education
+Presented By: Frank Iannantuono, Superintendent of Education